 - Believe in yourself.
 If you lack self-belief how can you expect others to believe in you?

 - Be driven, no can want success more than you.
 Do not rest until you have the success you want.
 You are the captain of your ship.
 It will go where you steer it.
-You your own true North Star to guide your careers.
-It won’t all be smooth sailing, but if you persist the end result will be like a day at the beach.
+You are own true North Star to guide your careers.
+It won’t all be smooth sailing, but if you persist the result will be like a day at the beach.